straburzynski/Campfire-Songbook/README.md

 ### Features

 - Lightweight and mobile UI friendly
-- Built in database with stored songs
 - Filtering and sorting songs by author or title
 - Chord diagrams for guitar and ukulele
+- Transposing chords
 - Searching and saving songs from the Internet
-- Song lyrics editor
+- Song lyrics and chords editor
 - Play selected song on YouTube
 - Share url to current session as guest
 - Password protected session as host